DavideAlidosi/May9/ReadMe.txt

 - May9 Pro 3.2 have a new unified installation process, so is highly recommended a new installation instead update it
 - May9 Pro 3.2 work in any Workspace, anyway the use of Maya Classic is high suggested
 - May9 Pro 3.2 hotkeys add or substitute the actual Hotkey Set when installed
-- May9 Pro 3.2 is tested and develop on Autodesk Maya 2018.3
+- May9 Pro 3.2 is tested and develop on Autodesk Maya 2018.3 and Autodesk Maya 2017 Update 5 with MtoA 3.0.0 installed

 Exclusive script